python-cffi/cffi/doc/source/cdef.rst

 object.
 (You can write several ``cdef()`` calls over the same ``ffi`` from several Python files, if one file would be too large.)

-For out-of-line modules, the ``ffi.include(other_ffi)`` line should occur in the build script, and the ``other_ffi`` argument should be another FFI that comes from another build script.
+For out-of-line modules, the ``ffibuilder.include(other_ffibuilder)`` line should occur in the build script, and the ``other_ffibuilder`` argument should be another FFI instance that comes from another build script.
 When the two build scripts are turned into generated files, say ``_ffi.so`` and ``_other_ffi.so``, then importing ``_ffi.so`` will internally cause ``_other_ffi.so`` to be imported.
 At that point, the real